-Just about every traditional publisher provides their authors with such a form (be sure to ask if you haven’t received one!), but if you’re a self-publishing author, or you’re working with a new or inexperienced house, you may be on your own.
+Just about every traditional publisher provides their authors with a permissions form to use for their project (be sure to ask if you haven’t received one!), but if you’re a self-publishing author, or you’re working with a new or inexperienced house, you may need to create your own.

 To help you get started, I’ve created a sample permissions letter you can customize; it will be especially helpful if you’re contacting authors or individuals for permission.
 It will be less necessary if you’re contacting publishers, who often have their own form that you need to sign or complete.

-You should go to the publisher’s website and look for the Rights department.
+To request permission from a publisher, visit their website and look for the Permissions or Rights department.
 Here are links to the New York publishers’ rights departments, with instructions on how to request permission.

 - Harpercollins permissions information

 - Penguin Random House permissions portal